1. Add bright lighting

 Paint is probably your best tool for updating without major expense and inconvenience.
 Check out the before and after photos of the kitchen, right?

 4. Invest in new hardware for cabinets

 And the best part about replacing hardware for your cabinetry, according to Better Homes & Gardens?
 It’s simple enough to do it yourself.
 Basically, you need a drill and screws.
-And you might need wood putty and a putty knife to fill in the holes from previous hardware if there’s a difference in sizes of the old and new hardware.
+You might need wood putty and a putty knife to fill in the holes from previous hardware if there’s a difference in the sizes of the old and new hardware.

 5. Add wallpaper

 Change the look of your home with wallpaper.
 Consider using a bold pattern on one wall of your living room or a calm pattern on a bedroom wall.
 Take advantage of the new removable wallpapers that are available in today’s market.

 According to mymove.com, removable wallpapers are easy to peel off without damaging the wall.
 Numerous patterns are available at online stores.
 Learn more about making major updates without major reno projects at mymove.com.

 Do the faucets in your kitchen and/or bathrooms look worn?
 If so, consider replacing your faucets to increase your home’s value.
 You can add a modern touch with the right choice of faucet.
 And, installation is relatively simple, especially if you take advantage of the many how-to videos found on YouTube and other online sources.
 According to geiler.com, bathrooms gain appeal and value when the fixtures are updated.
 Focusing on the bathroom fixtures as a complete set is a great way to tie the space together with a fresh and modern appeal.

 Whether you’re updating your home in order to sell it or modernizing it for your own enjoyment, consider these six tips for updating your home on a budget.
 With the right choices, you can add both value and appeal without overspending.